The world currently consumes more natural resources than the Earth can produce. Therefore, it is our responsibility to make more from less.

 Someone's waste, our raw material – renewable fuels from waste

-We do not utilize energy from waste through incineration, for example, but produce completely new types of products from it, for example our premium-quality Neste Renewable Diesel™ and Neste MY Renewable Jet Fuel™.
+We do not utilize energy from waste through incineration, for example, but produce completely new types of products from it, for example our premium-quality Neste Renewable Diesel™ and Neste MY Sustainable Aviation Fuel™.
 The fuels can replace the use of fossil fuels and significantly reduce greenhouse gas emissions.

-In 2019, waste and residues accounted for approximately 80% of our use of renewable raw materials usage globally.
+In the first half year of 2021 waste and residues accounted for 92% of our use of renewable raw materials usage globally.
 We also have the capability of producing renewable diesel and renewable jet fuel from 100% waste and residue raw materials.
 We continuously investigate opportunities to utilize even lower-quality waste and residues.

 We use approximately ten different renewable raw materials each year to produce renewable products, such as renewable transportation and aviation fuels, as well as feedstock for the production of renewable polymers and chemicals.